saityalcn/counting-digits/README.md

 # counting-digits
-The program calcules difference between number of zeros and ones without counter.
+The program calculates difference between number of zeros and ones without counter.